chaijs/chai-fs/README.md

 All assertions are available in `expect`, `should` and `assert` style, and support the optional, message parameter.

+***Note:*** *This is a work in progress.
+The assertions may change at any time until the version is raised and things are published to NPM.*

 ## Usage

 ### server-side